rootcasuse/hmmm/README.md

 This is a demonstration application showcasing modern web cryptography.
 While it implements industry-standard cryptographic primitives, it should be thoroughly audited before use in production environments where security is critical.

-The application is designed for educational purposes and proof-of-concept implementations of secure web communication protocols."# Working"
+The application is designed for educational purposes and proof-of-concept implementations of secure web communication protocols.
-# hmmm